fontforge/designwithfontforge.com/en-US/Spacing_Metrics_and_Kerning.md

 Designing a font’s letter spacing should be carried out as an integral part of the whole process of designing a font.
 Good spacing is necessary for a font to function well.

 In FontForge, the Metrics Window allows you to design the metrics of your font, alter the spacing between them, and test how glyphs look together.
-Metrics Windows can be opened from the ‘Window’ menu, or by using the Control-k command.
+Metrics Windows can be opened from the ‘Window’ menu, or by using the <kbd>Ctrl</kbd> + <kbd>K</kbd> command.

 The space between any two glyph has two components; the space after the first glyph, and the space before the second glyph.
 These spaces between glyphs are composed of the ‘side bearings’ from each glyph pair.
 Each glyph has a left side bearing and a right side bearing, in the example below of the lowercase ‘a’ of Open Sans the right sidebearing has a value of 166 units, and the left sidebearing has a value of 94 units.